fboender/ansible-cmdb/README.md

 It supports multiple templates (html, txt_table, csv, json output, markdown) and extending information gathered by Ansible with custom data.
-For each host it also shows the groups, host variables, locat facts.
+For each host it also shows the groups, host variables, custom variables and machine-local facts.

 ![](https://raw.githubusercontent.com/fboender/ansible-cmdb/master/contrib/screenshot-overview.png)